Cmod777/eBusCore/Release2/Software/ML/refactoring_tasks.md

 - [ ] Implement the logic to estimate prediction reliability.
 - [ ] Perform thorough unit and integration tests after each phase.

+- [ ] Ensure robust exception handling in potentially problematic code blocks (external connections, data manipulation, model training).
+- [ ] Implement intelligent retry or fallback mechanisms where applicable.
+- [ ] Validate user inputs carefully to prevent errors and unexpected behavior.
+- [ ] Implement basic data integrity checks (missing values, incorrect data types) and provide handling options.
+- [ ] Consider efficient data loading strategies (batch processing, generators) for large datasets.
+- [ ] Explore training optimization techniques (GPU usage, parallelization) for complex models or large datasets.
+- [ ] Consider future scalability needs when designing the code.
+- [ ] Follow clear and consistent naming conventions for variables, functions, and classes.
+- [ ] Add clear comments to explain complex logic and document functions (docstrings).
+- [ ] Separate code responsibilities into distinct modules or classes (configuration, data loading, training, output).
+- [ ] Avoid code duplication by creating reusable functions or classes (DRY principle).
+- [ ] Structure the code to facilitate writing unit tests and integration tests.
+- [ ] Create automated tests to ensure future changes don't break existing functionality.
+- [ ] Ensure secure handling of credentials for accessing Google Sheets or other services.
+- [ ] Consider injection prevention principles if integrating external, uncontrolled inputs in the future.
+- [ ] If model training evolves, implement a versioning system to track used models and parameters.
+- [ ] Recording model performance over time to detect drift or the need for retraining.
+- [ ] Adding a dashboard or visualizations to facilitate the interpretation of results and performance.

 ## Tasks Completed: